flunderpero/klar/bootstrap_py/klar_the_book.md

 ### Forward Declaration

-In Klar, all types are forward declared, i.e. you can use them before they are declared in the source code.
+In Klar, all types are forward declared, i.e. they can be used before they are declared in the source code.

 ```klar